Modelling the data and not the images in FMRI

 Current approaches to the analysis of functional magnetic resonance imaging (FMRI) data apply various preprocessing steps to the original FMRI.
 These preprocessings lead to a general underestimation of residual variance in the downstream analysis.
 This negatively impacts the type I error of statistical tests and increases the risk for reporting false positive results.

-This is the first statistical software tool which implements the data oriented method (DOM) estimator for FMRI data models, a new and original method for the statistical analysis of FMRI data of brain scans.
-The method fits a weighted least squares model to points of a random vector field.
-Without prior spacial smoothings, i.e. without altering the original 4D-image, the method nevertheless results in smooth fits of the underlying activation parameter fields.
-More importantly, though, the method yields a trustworthy estimate of the uncertainty of the estimated activation field for each subject in a study.
-The availability of these uncertainty fields allows to model FMRI studies by random effects meta regression models acknowledging that individual subjects are random entities, and that the variability in the estimated individual activation patterns vary across the brain and between subjects.
+This is the first statistical software tool which implements the model based (MB) estimator for FMRI data models.
+It is a new and original method for the statistical analysis of FMRI of brain scans.
+MB estimation combines all preprocessing steps of the standard approaches into one single modelling step.
+Without altering the original 4D-image, the method results in smooth fits of the underlying parameter fields.
+More importantly, the method yields a trustworthy estimate of the uncertainty in BOLD effect estimation.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.